 Frozen Shoulder Causes

 Frozen shoulder occurs when the connective tissue around the joint becomes inflamed, thickens and becomes tight.
-Thick bands of tissue called adhesions develop.
-Often, there is less synovial fluid in the shoulder capsule.
+As a result, thick bands of tissue called adhesions develop.
+Consequently, there is less synovial fluid in the shoulder capsule.

 Frozen Shoulder Symptoms

 Frozen shoulder symptoms include shoulder pain and limited mobility.
 If you are experiencing frozen shoulder symptoms, you should seek help from a professional sports medicine doctor.
-A sports medicine chiropractor can determine the best sports injury treatment options.
+Certainly, a sports medicine chiropractor can determine the best sports injury treatment options.

 Frozen Shoulder Treatment